 So Who Can You Ask For Product Reviews?

 Basically?
-Past customers.
+Past Amazon customers.
 That’s it.
-You can ask someone who has purchased your product before to review your product on Amazon.
-Cheryl Lee MD a Sensitive Skin Care line recently launched on Amazon used the creative tactic of putting together an email blast from past website customers asking them to review the new product on Amazon:
+You can ask someone who has purchased your product on Amazon to review your product.
+Cheryl Lee MD a Sensitive Skin Care line recently launched on Amazon used the tactic of putting together an email blast from past website customers asking them to review the new product on Amazon:

 So what does this mean for past and future customers of SnagShout?
 For Starters, SnagShout no longer requires customers to provide feedback in order to get future “snags” (deals) on Amazon.
 Instead, it operates solely as a deal platform that allows sellers of new products to generate interest and conversion rates for their products at a discounted rate.
 This can still be extremely valuable to sellers launching new products and looking to gain product exposure and generate initial sales.